 10 Best Places to Snorkel in Tonga(c) tongapocketguide.com

 1. Swallows Cave, Vava’u

 Possibly the most popular snorkelling spot in the Vava’u Group, or in the whole of Tonga for that matter, Swallows Cave is an outstanding snorkelling spot.
-At the entrance of this huge sea cave, look out for colourful reef fish before you swim into the cave to find hundreds of fish swirling in a school creating magnificent patterns in the water.
-This snorkelling spot can be reached with most snorkelling boat tours in Vava’u.
+At the entrance of this huge sea cave, look out for colourful reef fish before you swim inside to find hundreds of fish swirling in a school creating magnificent patterns in the water.
+This snorkelling spot can be reached with most snorkelling boat tours in Vava’u, as listed in the 10 Best Snorkelling Tours in Tonga.

+10 Best Places to Snorkel in Tonga(c) tongapocketguide.com